Anna Maria Mozart: Family life

 Anna Maria went on the series of tours (1762–1768) through Europe, during which the two children were exhibited as prodigies.
-She unwillingly remained in Salzburg with Nannerl during the tours of Italy that Wolfgang and Leopold took during 1769–1773.
-In 1777, she accompanied the now-adult Wolfgang (again unwillingly) on a job-hunting tour that took him to Augsburg, Mannheim, and Paris.
+She unwillingly remained in Salzburg with Nannerl during the tours of Italy that Wolfgang and Leopold took from 1769 to 1773.
+In 1777, Anna Maria accompanied the now-adult Wolfgang (again unwillingly) on a job-hunting tour that took him to Augsburg, Mannheim, and Paris.

 Death

-While in Paris, Anna Maria died on 3 July 1778 of a sudden, undiagnosed illness.
-She was buried in the cemetery of Saint-Eustache.
+While in Paris, Anna Maria died on 3 July 1778 of a sudden, undiagnosed illness that lasted for 14 days.
+She was suffering from fever, diarrhea and headaches, had delusions, could hardly speak, and lost her hearing, "so that one had to scream".
+Anna Maria was buried in the cemetery of Saint-Eustache.
+The place where the grave once was is no longer known.

+Wolfgang was deeply shocked by his mother's death.
+Several letters that Wolfgang wrote to his father from Paris, which are still extant, deal with this tragic event.